Find flights

 Why should you consider Norwegian?

-Its range of destinations makes it a go-to low-cost carrier for winter and summer holidays alike.
-Norwegian flies to the year-round sun that Rhodes in Greece offers and the remote, unique landscape of Svalbard, the Norwegian archipelago between mainland Norway and the North Pole.
-If you haven’t heard of Svalbard, go and look it up after reading this guide – it looks magical and is high up on my travel bucket list.
+You’ll find Norwegian flying to year-round sun destinations in Greece, including Athens, Corfu and Crete, and truly unique landscapes like Svalbard, the Norwegian archipelago between mainland Norway and the North Pole.
+If you haven’t heard of Svalbard, look it up when you get a chance (it is high up on my travel bucket list).

 Fares and baggage allowances